vallshmeleff/sqliteandrsa/README.md

 (07.12.2022) - Java code for loading images was written and separately debugged.
 (11.12.2022) - JPG load into SQLite debugging (12.12.2022) - JPG load method testing
+(14.12.2022) - Unwritten methods for the SQLite extension - SQLiteBoost.
+Let's add it to the class, but we won't "connect" it.
+Everything is simple there.
+If the database lacks fields, and there are already a lot of hashes, then these methods will easily fix the problem.